niranjan94/show-java/README.md

 5. [skylot](https://github.com/skylot/jadx) for JaDX.
 6. [JetBrains](https://github.com/JetBrains) for FernFlower analytical decompiler.

-> Android, Google Play and the Google Play logo are trademarks of Google Inc.
+> Android, Google Play and the Google Play logo are trademarks of Google LLC.